23technologies/testbed-gardener/README.md

 ## Limitations

-* The DNS integration is currently missing.
-Therefore the existing floating IP address ``213.131.230.153`` must currently be used for the primary node. ``*.gardener.okeanos.xyz`` resolve to this address.
-* Because of the missing DNS integration and the missing S3 Terraform backend integration only a single testbed can be used in a project.
+* Because of the missing S3 Terraform backend integration only a single testbed can be used in a project.

 ## Preparations